Jerusalem-27/Credential-Compromise-Detection-using-Splunk-O365-Azure-AD-/README.md

 Validated ingestion and normalization of authentication logs from O365 and Azure AD.

-**Key Insight:** Ensuring accurate log ingestion is critical, as detection quality depends entirely on reliable and complete authentication data.
+**Key Insight:** Authentication logs are successfully ingested and ready for analysis.

 ---